Welcome to the Department of Neuroscience!

 - All employees, students, and volunteers who work in labs are required to complete the University's General Chemical Laboratory Safety Training, comprising an online tutorial and quiz.
 Other University or departmental training may also be required; check with your PI or lab manager.

 - Keys to labs and to the Gould-Simpson building are issued with the approval of the supervisor and the rooms' owners.
 The Key Request Form is part of the Check-In/Orientation packet.
-Submit this form to Carol in room 603 when completed; she will prepare the necessary documents for you to take to the Key Desk in order to obtain your keys.
+Submit this form to Corey Mustin (firstname.lastname@example.org) when completed; he will process and issue authorization to the Key Desk.
 Neuroscience requires all undergraduates to complete a 3 week training period before keys are authorized.

 - Anyone who will be making purchases for the lab and/or traveling to conferences should review the Purchasing and Travel pages of the web site.
 Purchasers will meet with Tracey Purcell for training.